maria341/Updated-Portfolio/README.md

 In this homework we created an updated portfolio .

-I only use bootstrap and some css for styling.
+I only use bootstrap mostly on this homework, and some css for other styling.